FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 ## Route Server

-When a Router Server (RS) inserts its ASN into the AS_PATH attribute, it acts like a transitive AS.
-In this scenario, the RS should also insert its FC Segment into the FC path attribute if it supports the FC-BGP mechanism.
-This ensures that the security of the routing information is maintained as it traverses through the RS.
-However, if the RS does not support FC-BGP, it becomes a partial deployment case.
-In this situation, the security capability of the FC-BGP mechanism is reduced, similar to other partial deployment scenarios.
+When the Route Server populates its FC Segment into the FC path attribute, it is secure as the path is fully deployed.

-When an RS chooses not to insert its ASN into the AS_PATH attribute, the RS's ASN is missed in the AS path but it may add one FC Segment in FCList.
-The FCList is complete with coherent pathlet information if the RS populates its FC Segment, so it is secure.
-Otherwise, it is a partial deployment scenario and at the risk of path-tampering attacks.
-It can be more secure than typical partial deployment scenarios if the implementations check the ASNs of two FCs as introduced in {{validation-steps}}.
-This check is RECOMMENDED.
+When the Route Server fails to insert FC Segment, no matter whether its ASN is listed in the AS path, it is considered a partial deployment which poses a risk of path forgery.

 ## Additional Security Considerations